vacu9708/Signal-processing/Median filter/README.md

 # Median filter
 >Average filter can hardly remove impulse noises(spikes in a signal).
-Median filter is needed for this case.
+Median filter is needed for this case.<br>
->This is usually used for image processing.
+>It is usually used for image processing.

 ~~~Python
 import math